ricardofviana/trip_packer/README.md

 - User authentication and authorization.
 - Packing list templates for different trip types.
 - Sharing packing lists with other users.
-- Weight estimation for luggage.
+- Weight estimation for bag.
 - Advanced analytics or AI-based packing suggestions.

 ---